aokush/waiter/README.md

    ```

    <br>
    Creates an instance of Waiter with custom interval (5 secs) and max wait time (5 mins).
-This condition is evaluated every 5 secs until its future completes with ```true``` or until 5 minutes after which the operation terminates.
+This condition is evaluated every 5 secs until either its future completes with `true` or for 5 minutes after which the operation terminates.

    ```
    Waiter.instance(vertx)